|

 high-level user interface objects provide snapshot semantics for the image.
 That is,

-, or TabbedPane
+Menu, Notification, or TabbedPane object,

 the effect is as if an immutable copy is taken of its current contents.